dougeby/IntuneDocs/intune-azure/enroll-devices/create-terms-and-conditions.md

 6. Select **Ok**.

-## Assign a terms and conditions
+## Assign terms and conditions

+You can assign terms and conditions to groups of user who must accept before enrolling.
 When users in assigned groups access the Company Portal, Intune displays the terms and conditions you deployed.
 Users must accept these terms before they can gain access to company resources.

 1. In the Azure portal, choose **More Services** > **Monitoring + Management** > **Intune**.